 It’s important to understand all injuries to workers are caused by one thing: the harmful transfer of energy.
 Let’s take a look at some examples that illustrate this important principle.

-The important point to remember here is the “direct cause” of the injury is not the same as the “surface cause” of the accident event.
+The important point to remember here is that the “direct cause” of the injury is not the same as the “surface cause” of the accident.

 - The direct cause of injury is the harmful transfer of energy as a consequence of your exposure to that energy.
 The direct result of the harmful energy transfer is injury.
 The cause is the harmful transfer of energy.
 The effect is the injury.

 - The surface cause of the accident is the condition and behaviour that interacts in a way that results in the harmful transfer of energy.
 The interaction of the condition and behavior is the cause.
 The effect is the harmful transfer of energy.

 Phase 2: Surface Cause Analysis

 You learned that each event in our sequence will include an actor and an action that may have contributed to the accident.
 Once we have identified the actors and actions in the sequence of steps, our next job is to analyze each event to determine the surface causes of the accident.